107 Online Shopping Sites in the Philippines [List]

 If you find an “offer” while browsing your Facebook timeline (say Piso fare on Cebu Pacific) or reading your emails (say massive Zalora sale), you can simply go to their official sites and check them out yourself to be sure these offers are true.
 Beware of clicking these suspicious links as they could link to malware and steal information (contacts, credit card information, passwords) stored in your computer or mobile device.

 4. No online shopping on public wifi locations

-You may save your mobile data by using public Wifi hotspots, but be sure not to engage in online transactions (tasks that require you to login) as such hotspot you are connecting may be unsecured and your login details may be visible to unauthorized third-party users.
+You may save your mobile data by using public Wifi hotspots, but be sure not to engage in online transactions (tasks that require you to log in) as such hotspot you are connecting may be unsecured and your login details may be visible to unauthorized third-party users.

-However, if you notice that some fields you think are unnecessary in the transaction is being marked as mandatory to complete the transaction, like your TIN, birthday or SSS number, be wary as they could be used to verify your details like retrieving your lost email password.
+However, if you notice that some fields you think are unnecessary in the transaction are being marked as mandatory to complete the transaction, like your TIN, birthday or SSS number, be wary as they could be used to verify your details like retrieving your lost email password.

 If in doubt, ask the reason for requiring you to fill out these fields before making the purchase.

 6. Update your mobile apps to the latest version